 True, back then, that atmosphere was all part of the thrill of rebelling and getting a tattoo in the first place.
 Thankfully, times have changed.
 These days tattoo shop are usually very clean and well-run businesses.

 There are now Sanitation laws and tattoo shops need to follow rules and be licensed.
 This makes getting a tattoo a much safer experience than it used to be.

 Still, not every business is run the same.
 When you choose a tattoo shop, you want to choose one that is clean and where the license is prominently displayed and up to date.

 Never get a tattoo at a shop where they don't ask for your ID and have you fill out a form that asks you medical background questions.

-Make sure the shop you choose actually follows the safety and sanitation procedures, like steralizing equipment, wearing gloves, cleansing the area of your body where the tattoo is going to be placed.
+Make sure the shop you choose actually follows the safety and sanitation procedures, like sterilizing equipment, wearing gloves, cleansing the area of your body where the tattoo is going to be placed.

-My personal review of B-Cool Tattoo the Shop we chose for Scott's tattoo, is five out of 5 stars.
+My personal review of B-Cool Tattoo, the shop we chose for Scott's tattoo, is five out of five stars.
 It is cleaner than most hospitals, the people who work there are friendly, knowledgeable and very helpful.
 They even have a machine with snacks!

 Why We Chose DANG

 Well, DANG was my first choice all along, but Scott had really loved that skull tattoo and was hoping for the same artist so that he could design something similar.
 Talking to that guy though, was enough to convince Scott to talk to someone else.